How to Secure Distributed Filters Under Sensor Attacks

-\textbf{\emph{Resilience of Algorithm \ref{alg:A}:}} The resilience of an algorithm is on the relationship between the number of the attacked sensors and its estimation performance.
-Recall that $s$ is the upper bound of the attacked sensor number given in Assumption \ref{ass_attacker}, then we study the relationship between $s$ and an upper bound of the estimation error in the following proposition. \begin{proposition} Under the same conditions as in Theorem~\ref{thm_stability}, for each sensor $i\in\mathcal{V}$, the estimation error is asymptotically upper bounded, i.e.,
+Algorithm resilience is on the relationship between the number of the attacked sensors and the estimation performance.
+Recall that $s$ is an upper bound of the attacked sensor number given in Assumption~\ref{ass_attacker}, then we study the relationship between $s$ and an upper bound of the estimation error in the following proposition. \begin{proposition} Under the same conditions as in Theorem~\ref{thm_stability}, for each sensor $i\in\mathcal{V}$, the estimation error is asymptotically upper bounded, i.e.,